 Contact me with any questions you have and to get started with your big question, “Who Are My Ancestors?”

-CG is a registered trademark and Certified Genealogist is a service mark of the Board for Certification of Genealogists, used under license by board certified genealogists after periodic evaluation.
+CG is a service mark and Certified Genealogist is a registered trademark of the Board for Certification of Genealogists, used under license by board certified genealogists after periodic evaluation.

 Guide to Hanover Military Records, 1514-1866 on Microfilm at the Family History Library published August 2014